OlivierSohn/hamazed/BACKLOG.md

 At least do a rendering mask.

-- text should disappear / appear progressively

-- start the animation when game is won

 - a mode with limited visibility (a circle around the ship)

 - animate colors of "You win / You lost" using colors of numbers for win / colors of explosions for lost

-- on new level, clear the screen to avoid artifacts if the terminal size has changed.

 - for terminal, allow the points to go a little further up so that gravity makes them come back when shooting upwards